qucosa/sword-fedora/README.txt

 This software requires the following packages:

-Fedora 2.2
+Fedora 2.2 or higher
-tomcat (Tested using Fedora installed tomcat jakarta-tomcat-5.0.28) java 1.5 ant 1.6.5
+tomcat
+java 1.5+
+ant

 1.2 DOWNLOAD AND EXTRACT
 ------------------------